Skip to content

 composer require leafs/blade

-After this, you simply need to initialize blade:
+After this, you just need to inform Leaf of Blade's existence:

 <head>